Uncovering JAPA

 However, some factors appeared to influence the landlords’ pricing decisions such as tenants’ duration of residence, the perception of tenants’ ability to pay, the intention to limit turnover, and the use of technological tools in managing their properties.

-In the near future, below-market small rental properties may present an opportunity for municipalities to tackle the shortage of affordable rental units.
+Soon, below-market small rental properties may present an opportunity for municipalities to tackle the shortage of affordable rental units.

 Therefore, planners and policymakers should start considering a range of policies to generate and preserve the stock of below-market SRP units.
-Additionally, as SRPs are far less regulated, they should also aim to address the equity concerns by ensuring that improvements in affordability are fairly distributed according to the tenants’ economic ability.
+Additionally, as SRPs are far less regulated, they should also aim to address equity concerns by ensuring that improvements in affordability are fairly distributed according to the tenants' economic ability.

 Although establishing a small rental property policy can be quite challenging due to the lack of existing data about rent setting, this topic is worth exploring as innovations and reform in housing policies are necessary to address the continuum of housing needs.
 Developing policies that can produce systemic change in housing outcomes can be extremely powerful as subsidies are limited.